bonina/bonina.github.io/_posts/software/2021/2021-03-31-unbound-dns-resolver-cut-out-the-middleman.md

 <p class="message">sudo service unbound restart</p>

-The unbound resolver is now up and running, and will now be able to listen on localhost 127.0.0.1 port 5678.
+The Unbound resolver is now up and running, and will now be able to listen on localhost 127.0.0.1 port 5678.
 You can change to another IP/port combination in the configuration file.

 To make sure that the root.hints file is kept updated (changes rarely and infrequently so around 6 months is quite safe), we can create a cron job that will take care of that for us.
 Let's create a script that automatizes this process.
 Just paste the content below in a text editor, like nano, and give it the .sh extension: